out-post/sentinel/res/manpages/man.md

 ## SYNOPSIS

-`man --command=""`
+`man command:"", broadcast?:false`

 ## DESCRIPTION

 Views a manpage for a command.

 You might have noticed that this and the manpage system is an exact rendition of the UNIX `man` command and the manpage system.
 Well, you're _not wrong_...

 ## OPTIONS

-`--command=""`: The command to view the manpage of.
+`command:""`: The command to view the manpage of.

+`broadcast?:false`: Send the manpage to the channel instead of sending it as an ephemeral message.

 ## EXAMPLES

-`/command command=/purge`: Views the manpage for the `purge` command.
+`/man command:/purge`: Views the manpage for the `purge` command.

 ## HISTORY